 - Salt and pepper to taste

-- Heat large sauté pan over medium high heat.
+- Heat a large sauté pan over medium high heat.

-- Brown scallops 4-5 minutes per side remove.
+- Brown the scallops 4-5 minutes per side.
+Remove them from the pan.

-- Add mushrooms, shallots and garlic.
+- Add the mushrooms, shallots, and garlic to the pan.
 Cook until softened.